 Options and Prices

 The housing options available through John Cabot University Housing are the Gianicolo Residence and the Viale Trastevere Apartments.
-For Fall and Spring semesters, External Apartments become available only after the Gianicolo Residence and Viale Trastevere Apartments have reached capacity.
-It should be noted that, although the External Apartments include the same basic amenities and services as the primary housing options, they are managed by a third party contractor and all related cleaning services and maintenance requests are coordinated and overseen by the third party company.
+For Fall and Spring semesters, Independent Apartments become available only after the Gianicolo Residence and Viale Trastevere Apartments have reached capacity.
+It should be noted that, although the Independent Apartments include the same basic amenities and services as the primary housing options, they are managed by a third party contractor and all related cleaning services and maintenance requests are coordinated and overseen by the third party company.